in-the-keyhole/awg-appdev-platform/README.md

 + KeyVault
 + Azure Container Registry
 + Storage Account
-+ Delegated Internal DNS Zone (labs.int.az.company.com)
++ Delegated Internal DNS Zone (labs.az.int.company.com)
 + Delegated Public DNS Zone (labs.az.company.com)
++ DNS Zone Resolver Availability Set
+  + Two Ubuntu Minimal virtual machines which answer forwarded DNS requests against Microsoft DNS.
+These resolvers exist to answer requests from the Hub network for names defined in private zones of the Platform.

 These resources are used to serve the various environments deployed within the platform.
 For instance, containers or charts required by the application environments are all deployed into a single Container Registry.